xaur/decred-news/guidelines.md

 Mention both USD and BTC price:

-- USD price shows how Decred competes against fiat and the collective purchasing power of DCR holders (including the Treasury - important health indicator)
+- USD price shows how Decred competes against fiat and the collective purchasing power of DCR holders (including the treasury - important health indicator)
 - BTC price shows how Decred competes against Bitcoin, since they both are sovereign SoV+MoE focused cryptocurrencies with similar properties

 Do not speculate about the price.